Chart Color Schemes

 Age

-The median age in Swan View - Greenmount - Midvale is 42 years, significantly higher than Greater Perth's average of 37 years and Australia's median age of 38 years.
-The 75-84 age group constitutes 7.7% of the population compared to Greater Perth, while the 35-44 cohort makes up 12.4%.
-According to post-2021 Census data, the 25-34 age group has increased from 12.2% to 13.2%, and the 65-74 cohort has decreased from 11.3% to 10.3%.
-By 2041, population forecasts indicate substantial demographic changes in Swan View - Greenmount - Midvale.
+The median age in Swan View - Greenmount - Midvale is 42 years, significantly higher than Greater Perth's average of 37 years and Australia's national average of 38 years.
+The 75-84 age group comprises 7.7% of the population, compared to Greater Perth, while the 35-44 cohort makes up 12.4%.
+According to post-2021 Census data, the 25 to 34 age group has increased from 12.2% to 13.2%, and the 65 to 74 cohort has decreased from 11.3% to 10.3%.
+By 2041, population forecasts indicate substantial demographic changes for Swan View - Greenmount - Midvale.
 The 85+ age group is projected to grow by 126%, reaching 1,031 people from 455.
-Notably, the combined 65+ age groups will account for 58% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 5-14 and 35-44 cohorts are expected to experience population declines.
+Notably, the combined 65+ age groups are expected to account for 58% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the 5 to 14 and 35 to 44 cohorts are forecasted to experience population declines.